 I’ve written about Tenuta Belguardo over the years.
 It’s a property owned by the Mazzei family of Chianti, which also owns Castello di Fonterutoli.
 They consistently put out wines that perform well above their price categories.

-Belguardo’s vineyards are on the Tuscan coast, which is much warmer than the more traditional vineyards in the central hills.
-Along with an enthusiastic use of oak aging, this makes for some very modern, ultra-ripe versions of Sangiovese.
+Belguardo’s vineyards are on the Tuscan coast, much warmer than the more traditional vineyards in the central hills.
+This makes for some very modern, ultra-ripe versions of Sangiovese, along with enthusiastic use of oak aging.

 Aromas of espresso, blackberry, and vanilla.
-Medium bodied with supple tannin, the flavor goes toward melting fudge and Asian five-spice.
-This is a wine with style, charisma, but not much depth.
-It’s the type of wine I open when I want to simply enjoy a richly textured Super-Tuscan.
+Medium-bodied with supple tannin, the flavor goes toward melting fudge and Asian five-spice.
+This is a wine with style, charisma but not much depth.
+It’s the type of wine I open when I want to enjoy a richly textured Super-Tuscan.
 As for a food pairing, try it with a handful of white chocolate truffles.